![]() |

 20 or later claimed to have achieved very good breast development (C or

-D cup) from hormones, however 27 had since had breast augmentation
+D cup) from hormones, however 27 have since had breast augmentation

 surgery.
-Sadly, I just couldn't believe the survey results for the over
+I struggled to believe the survey results for the over

-improbable and should be treated very sceptically.
-My conclusion was that most adult transwomen achieve only
+My conclusion is that most adult transwomen achieve only

 Tanner III "A" or small "B" cup breasts from taking estrogen hormones, although a